Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

     versions, while in the second case it is taken from `/opt/cray/pe/mpich/8.1.18/ofi/gnu/9.1/lib/` which clearly is for a specific version of `cray-mpich`.

-We do provide an experimental module `lumi-CrayPath` that currently because of its experimental nature still needs to be installed by the user that tries to fix `LD_LIBRARY_PATH` in a way that unloading the module fixes `LD_LIBRARY_PATH` again to the state before adding `CRAY_LD_LIBRARY_PATH` and that reloading the module adapts `LD_LIBRARY_PATH` to the current value of `CRAY_LD_LIBRARY_PATH`.
+We do provide an experimental module `lumi-CrayPath` that tries to fix `LD_LIBRARY_PATH` in a way that unloading the module fixes `LD_LIBRARY_PATH` again to the state before adding `CRAY_LD_LIBRARY_PATH` and that reloading the module adapts `LD_LIBRARY_PATH` to the current value of `CRAY_LD_LIBRARY_PATH`.
 Loading that module after loading all other modules should fix this issue for most if not all software.